yihong1120/Construction-Hazard-Detection/README.md

 ## Quick Start (Recommended)

-Before running the application, prepare your stream configuration file `config/configuration.json` (see below for an example), and complete the following quick start and environment variable setup steps.
+Before running the application, complete the following quick start and environment variable setup steps.
+Preparing a JSON stream configuration file `config/configuration.json` is optional and generally not recommended; the default Database Mode centrally manages streams.
+If you need file-based multi-stream config for advanced use cases, see the optional example below.

 ```json
 [